leventozz/leventozz/README.md

 ## Hi there 👋

 I am Levent, a curious software engineer.
-I have professional experience in the field of .NET.
+I have professional experience in .NET.

 I am especially curious about the application of theoretical knowledge as a practice in projects.